 You’ll find five miles of trails here.
 To get an overview, take the 2.25-mile round-trip loop trail (it has a slight 200-foot elevation).
 Along the trail you’ll cross Phillips and Chinese Gulches, both of which have small waterfalls.
 You can download a loop trail map as well as a park brochure with map for Kruse Rhododendron State Reserve and the adjacent Salt Point State Park.

 Kruse Rhododendron State Reserve (25050 Coast Highway 1, 707-847-3221) is open daily from sunrise to sunset.
+The rustic parking lot is a one-mile drive in on an unpaved one-lane road with few turn-arounds; buses and other large vehicles are not recommended.
 Dogs and bicycles are not allowed on the trails.
-Buses are not recommended as the narrow road had no turn-around.
 Entry is free, but the restrooms are closed due to service/budget cuts.